MrPAkaCannyBoiz/ResPawnMarket/README.md

 # ResPawnMarket
 SEP3 (Heterogeneous System) VIA Uni Horsens project

-ResPawnMarket is an online pawn shop modeled after typical e-commerce platforms.
+ResPawnMarket is an online pawn shop clone modeled based on typical e-commerce platforms.
 We've adapted the standard online shopping experience to create a pawn shop environment where users can sell their items to the store and receive payment if the shop accepts their offer.

 # TLS/SSL Certificate Setup Guide